 The case interview will begin with the interviewer giving you the case background information.
 Let’s say that the interviewer reads you the following:

 Interviewer: Our client, Coca-Cola, is a large manufacturer and retailer of non-alcoholic beverages, such as sodas, juices, sports drinks, and teas.
-They have annual revenues of roughly $30 billion dollars and an operating margin of roughly 30%.
+They have annual revenues of roughly $30 billion and an operating margin of roughly 30%.
 Coca-Cola is looking to grow and is considering entering the beer market in the United States.
 Should they enter?

 As the interviewer reads this, take notes.
 It is important to understand what the objective of the case is and keep track of information.